kshaffer/kshaffer.github.io/_posts/2015-06-29-syllabus-for-the-flipped-classroom-at-hybrid-pedagogy-courses.md

 **Before Thursday morning:** Blog post: lesson plan (pre-class HW, class activity/content, follow-up HW) based on one or more methods covered in the readings.
 **Before Friday morning:** Post comments on at least three other participants' lesson plans.
 **Before Friday morning:** Blog post: follow-up reflection/"exit ticket".

+*I also anticipate having two opportunities for synchronous discussion during Unit II.
+Schedule and format (Twitter/video-chat/etc.) will be determined by a poll of course participants.*

 ## Unit III: August 2–8